 The Washington Post quoted Eileen Crimmins of the USC Leonard Davis School about a study that found the Great Recession raised Americans blood pressure.
 “If you’re working with that much data and you get that much change, there’s something there in terms of causation,” Crimmins said.
 “The

 Category: In the News

-Men’s Health quoted Valter Longo of the USC Davis School about the possible health benefits of intermittent fasting.
+Terra (Brazil) reported on research by Valter Longo of the USC Leonard Davis School about the benefits of a fasting-mimicking diet.

 PBS’ “NextAvenue” published commentary by Paul Irving of the USC Leonard Davis School about the impact of aging on businesses.

 ABC News Los Angeles affiliate KABC-TV featured research by Valter Longo of the USC Leonard Davis School that a primarily plant-based diet paired with intermittent fasting may lead to a longer life.
 “In most cases people who have a high protein diet don’t do very